Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 When NServiceBus receives a message, it first looks for an existing saga that matches the message.
 If it can't find any related data, it needs to know whether it has permission to create a new instance of the saga.
 After all, the incoming message may be an out-of-date message for a saga that has already completed its work.

-For that reason, we need to tell the saga which message types can start new saga instances.
+For this reason, we need to tell the saga which message types can start new saga instances.
 We do that by swapping the `IHandleMessages<T>` interface for `IAmStartedByMessages<T>` instead.

 So clearly, because `OrderBilled` is not published until after Billing processes `OrderPlaced`, that means `OrderPlaced` must come first, and therefore, `OrderPlaced` is the only message type that can start our ShippingPolicy, right?